 ABOUT

-In 2022, she debuted as an opera stage director for Opera Lafayette’s Silvain which premiered in NYC’s Museo del Barrio and Washington DC’s Kennedy Center.
-That year, she also premiered “Eclipsis”, in which she holds directing, editing and producing credits, a short film produced by Mexico’s National University Cinematheque (Filmoteca UNAM).
+In 2022, they debuted as an opera stage director for Opera Lafayette’s Silvain which premiered in NYC’s Museo del Barrio and Washington DC’s Kennedy Center.
+That year, they also premiered “Eclipsis”, a short film produced by Mexico’s National University Cinematheque (Filmoteca UNAM) and awarded Best Experimental Film at Ann Arbor Film Festival (2023), Best Direction at Black Canvas (2023), among other prizes.

-She is working on her second film My Body Is an Expanding Star (2024), in collaboration with Semillites Hernández Velasco.
-This project has been supported by FOCINE-IMCINE (2021)and Firelight Media’s William Greaves Fund (United States, 2021).
-Hernández Velasco imparts documentary workshops and is currently a recipient of México’s Jóvenes Creadores grant (2023).
+Their second filmm Our Body Is an Expanding Star (2025), is co-directed with their brother Semillites Hernández Velasco.
+This project has been supported by FOCINE-IMCINE (2021) and Firelight Media’s William Greaves Fund (United States, 2021).
+It will have its World Premiere at IDFA’s Envision Competition on November 2025.

 DOWNLOAD PORTRAIT HERE